pmyla1/Genomic-Swamping-and-Introgression/README.md

 # Cutadapt (Trimming adapters from Illumina paired-end reads)

-Cutadapt(Version 4.6) and the 170524_cutadapters_fastqc_multiqc.sh script was used to trim the Nextera transposase adapter sequences from the *C. danica* fastq.gz sequencing files.
-Moreover, the Illumina universal adapters (5'-CTGTCTCTTATACACATCT-3') were trimmed from the *Ionopsidium* sequencing reads utilising Cutadapt version 4.6.
+[Cutadapt Version 4.6](https://cutadapt.readthedocs.io/en/stable/guide.html) and the 170524_cutadapters_fastqc_multiqc.sh script was used to trim the Nextera transposase adapter sequences from the *C. danica* fastq.gz sequencing files.
+Moreover, the Illumina universal adapters (5'-CTGTCTCTTATACACATCT-3') were trimmed from the *Ionopsidium* sequencing reads.

 Example command:
 ```